ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week3/index.md

 cargo run -- -e file.snek <optionalArg>
 ```

 That is, you provide both the file and the command-line argument.
-When called
-this way, the compiler should skip any instructions used for checking for
-errors related to `input`.
-For example, for this program, if a number is given
-as the argument, we could omit all of the tag checking related to the `input`
-argument (and since `1` is a literal, we could recover essentially the same
-compilation as for Boa).

 ```
 (+ 1 input)